Vyral/joshua-holt/_posts/2020-01-10-how-to-take-an-inventory-of-your-home.md

 First, **use your smartphone to go room by room and take pictures and video of every important item you want to catalog.**&nbsp;

 After you’re done doing that, **use a cloud-based service to upload and store your photos and video.** In my opinion, Google Drive works best for this.
 If you already have a Google account, then it’s free.
-It has quite a bit of storage, and you can also utilize Google Spreadsheet to further itemize your possessions.&nbsp;
+It has quite a bit of storage, and you can also utilize Google Sheets to further itemize your possessions.&nbsp;

 Like I said, the last thing you want to do in the event of a home disaster is to try to remember all the items you owned and estimate what they were worth.&nbsp;